 Many Italian chefs and food lovers are still learning to cure their own prosciutto.
 Prosciutto di Parma is the gold standard.
 Prosciutto di Parma is natural, and contains no additives, preservatives or any hormones.
 It’s aged for twice as long as other prosciuttos.

 If You Love This Burrata and Prosciutto Salad, Here’s More Recipes To Try:

 - Cheesy Baked Cast Iron Meatballs (Keto and Gluten Free)

 - Garlic Butter Steak Bites with Lemon Zucchini Noodles

-- Eggplant Milanese (Gluten Free and Keto) coming to the blog very soon!
+- Eggplant Milanese (Gluten Free and Keto)

 Tools We Used For This Recipe:

 Want to get supplies for this recipe or shop our keto kitchen or pantry?
 We’ve linked our favorites above and right here in our Amazon Store!

 A Full Living is a participant in the Amazon Services LLC Associate program, an affiliate advertising program designed to promote a means for sites to earn advertising fees by linking products to amazon.com.
 We only share products we use and love.
 It doesn’t cost you anything extra to shop using our links, but we earn a small commission that helps us keep this site going!

 How to Make Burrata and Prosciutto Salad with Arugula: